KennethLeeJE8/monzo-hat-integration/README.md

 Since I am testing it in a dev environment, I used [tolocalhost](https://tolocalhost.com/) as a valid URL as localhost does not work with OAuth.

-If you will be using localhost as well, then have your localhost running and fill out the corresponding port number at [tolocalhost]https://tolocalhost.com/.
+If you will be using localhost as well, then have your localhost running and fill out the corresponding port number at [tolocalhost](https://tolocalhost.com/).

-# Progression
+# Button Progression
 Login -> MonzoAuthToken -> Monzo Account Balance

 # Dual Authentication